 British Columbia’s emissions are covered by the carbon tax for the province.
 BC has an annual climate action tax credit (BCCATC), a tax-free payment to families and individuals with a low income to help counteract the carbon taxes they pay.

-Quebec & Nova Scotia have a cap-and-trade system where they set caps on emissions by industry.
+Quebec has a cap-and-trade system where they set caps on emissions by industry.
 Companies that cannot reduce emissions below that cap must buy credits from a carbon market.
 There is no federal rebate.

 New Brunswick has a system to allow for higher pollution thresholds while maintaining their price per tonne standards.
 They get CAI payments.